GlennVL-AP/cpp-programming-slides/slides/session_7/index.md

 * Don't reinvent the wheel, use the algorithms library!
 * Prefer algorithms in the std::ranges namespace! <!-- .element: class="fragment" data-fragment-index="1" -->
+* Remember removing items is a two step process! (erase + remove) <!-- .element: class="fragment" data-fragment-index="2" -->

+Note:

+* The std::ranges version is safer because you can't accidentally use an std::begin and std::end that do not belong to the same range.

 ---